-In its purest form, gold has a distinctive yellow color.
-However, it is also too soft to be used in jewelry.
-That’s why it is almost always combined with other metals to create alloys.
-Depending on the metals added, the gold can take on a different hue.
+In its purest form, gold has a distinctive yellow color but it is too soft to be used in jewelry.
+That's why it is almost always combined with other metals to create alloys.
+Gold can take on a different hue depending on the metals added.
 The most popular colors of gold in jewelry are yellow, white, and rose, but gold alloys can also appear in other colors such as bronze, red, or lime.

-However, in some cases you may want to match the color of your gold to the quality of your diamond.
-Using white gold with a yellow diamond can accentuate that imperfection, whereas using yellow gold will hide it.
+However, in some cases, it is wise to match the color of the gold to the color of the center stone.
+For example, using white gold when the diamond has yellowish color can accentuate the diamond's imperfection, whereas using yellow gold will hide it.